GHRik/CXX-exercise/README.md

 8. Using static code check
 9. Using doxygen to genereta documentation
 10. Using external API to figure how to using authentication and using documentation.

+<a name="res"></a>
+## Result

+All of the folders in this repo have his own README.
+In README you will see:

+1. Description of the project
+2. design assumptions

+All test in projects is created before implements methods(TDD).
+All of project have own github workflows to properly deployed test(gtest) and app(cmake).